marcellevandenh/github.io/README.md

 # github.io
-Portfolio to showcase the projects that I have been ivolved in
+Portfolio to showcase the projects that I have been involved in